Azure/APICenter-Portal-Starter/README.md

     git checkout main
     ```

+1. Copy or rename the `public/config.example` file to the `public/config.json`.
 1. Configure the `public/config.json` file to point to your Azure API Center service.
 Here’s an example configuration:

     ```JSON